mariohbrino/ansible-laravel/README.md

-# Laravel localhost development for Ubuntu 20.04
+# Laravel local development for Ubuntu 20.04

-Laravel localhost development for Ubuntu is an ansible playbook that allows you to install a variety of applications and dependencies that you may need to start development with Laravel
+Laravel local development for Ubuntu is an ansible playbook that allows you to install a variety of applications and dependencies that you may need to start development with Laravel

 ### Dependencies